Trans-Canada Air Lines: Postwar

 Starting in 1945, TCA acquired 30 twin-engined ex-military Douglas DC-3s for use on Canadian internal services and some of these remained in service until 1963 on shorter routes.
 A fleet of Merlin-powered Canadair North Stars was delivered from 1947 and these commenced services to several European countries, including the United Kingdom and to cities in the U.S. The last of the North Stars was sold in 1961.

 The Canadair North Stars were gradually replaced by longer range Lockheed Super Constellations from 1954 onwards, fourteen being operated on transatlantic routes extending as far as Vienna in Austria; also to Bermuda and several Caribbean destinations including Jamaica and Trinidad.
 The last Super Constellations were disposed of in 1963.
 A large fleet of Vickers Viscount turboprop airliners was built up from late 1954 and these were used on many intra-North American routes.
 The Viscount was followed by the larger Vickers Vanguard turboprop.
 TCA was the only airline in North America to operate the Vanguard in scheduled passenger service.

 In 1953 with the development of ReserVec (originally called Gemini), TCA became the first airline in the world to use a computer reservation system with remote terminals.

 The airline's Winnipeg maintenance shops and its first trial flight of the Viscount was documented in the 1955 film, Routine Flight.

 The airline acquired a fleet of Douglas DC-8 jet airliners powered by Rolls-Royce Conways, the first being received on 25 May 1960.
 The DC-8 quickly replaced the slower Super Constellations on TCA's scheduled services to Europe.

 Changes

 In 1964, an Act of Parliament proposed by Jean Chrétien changed the name of Trans-Canada Air Lines to "Air Canada", which was already in use as the airline's French-language name, effective 1 January 1965.
 In 1978, Air Canada was divested by parent CNR and became a separate Crown corporation.
 Air Canada was privatized in 1989.

+Corporate affairs

+The headquarters were in the International Aviation Building in Montreal.